|

 First-time visitors in Hawaii might find hotels expensive too.
 Find one further from the beach without an ocean view to save money.
 Choosing a hotel with a kitchenette can save money on meals.
 I stayed in a suite at the Coconut Waikiki Hotel, and the kitchenette saved me money on buying breakfast.

 Eating out costs more too.
 Don’t be surprised to pay higher prices at even chain restaurants.
-Since I’m Celiac, I found it easier to find gluten-free options in Honolulu, maybe because it’s a metropolitan city.
+Since I’m Celiac, I had to find gluten-free options in Honolulu.

 The Islands Are All Different